The Ecclesial Method

 The Ecclesial Method of teaching RCIA is rooted in Catholic tradition.

 The Ecclesial Method is a method of carrying out catechesis that is rooted deeply in our Catholic tradition, which can be used effectively within the parish catechumenate.
-This blog entry will give a very practical and brief overview of the method so that the reader will be able to become familiar with the method and use it in his/her own parish RCIA catechesis.
+This blog entry will give a very practical and brief overview of the method so that the reader will be able to become familiar with the method and use it in his/her own parish OCIA catechesis.

 The 5 Stages of the Ecclesial Method: